EliBrignac/US-Temperature-Choropleth/README.md

 install.packages(c("ggplot2", "tidyr", "dplyr", "sp", "shiny", "maps", "plotly", "mapproj"))
 ```

 Once the packages are installed, you can run the following lines to run the shiny app.
-If it doesn't show up in the pop up window, click the button that says "open in browser" and it should show it.
+If it doesn't show up in the pop up window, click the button in the top left that says "Open in Browser" and it should show it.
 ```
 library(shiny) #import shiny library runGitHub("US-Temperature-Choropleth", "EliBrignac") #run my app